simpleinjector/Documentation/source/advanced.rst

 This configuration has an interesting mix of decorator registrations.

 #.
-The registration of the *AsyncCommandHandlerDecorator<T>* allows (a subset of) command handlers to be executed in the background (while any command handler with a name does not start with 'Async' will execute synchronously)
+The registration of the *AsyncCommandHandlerDecorator<T>* allows (a subset of) command handlers to be executed in the background (while any command handler with a name that does not start with 'Async' will execute synchronously)
 #.
 Prior to this point all commands are validated synchronously (to allow communicating validation errors to the caller)
 #.
 All handlers (sync and async) are executed in a transaction and the operation is retried when the database rolled back because of a deadlock

-Another useful application for *Func<T>* decoratees is when a command needs to be executed in an isolated fashion, e.g. to prevent sharing the unit of work with the request that triggered the execution of that command.
+Another useful application for *Func<T>* decoratee factories is when a command needs to be executed in an isolated fashion, e.g. to prevent sharing the unit of work with the request that triggered the execution of that command.
 This can be achieved by creating a proxy that starts a new lifetime scope, as follows:

 .. code-block:: c#